Floplosion05/Backup/README.md

 - ```sudo systemctl enable nodered.service; sudo systemctl start nodered.service```
 - ```cp -f -r /home/pi/Documents/NodeRed/* /home/pi/.node_red/;```
 - Then point your browser at the Ip Adress of your pi and add the port: ```http://<<Your Pi's IP>>:1880``` to test the installation
+- Next click on the three horizontal lines in the top right corner and go to ```Manage palette```, then install each of these nodes:
 ```
 node-red-contrib-counter
 node-red-contrib-cpu